MicrosoftDocs/security/security-docs/zero-trust/azure-infrastructure-avd.md

 To update figures that are not screen shots, your options are:

-- Locate the source Visio file in internal storage (ask your publishing contacts about the Illustrations-locations.docx document) (highly recommended).
+- Locate the source Visio file in internal storage (ask your publishing contacts about the Illustration-locations.docx document) (highly recommended).
 - Use a published Visio file in the Microsoft Download Center (see the https://learn.microsoft.com/security/zero-trust/zero-trust-tech-illus article for all the downloads).
 - For figures that are published in Scalable Vector Graphics (SVG) format, save the SVG file from the article web page, insert into Visio, modify, and then save it as a new version of the SVG file (last resort).